Harris and Trump debate on Tuesday night. What you need to know

 The event will air at 9 p.m.
 ET for 90 minutes from the National Constitution Center in Philadelphia.
 ABC News anchors David Muir and Linsey Davis are slated to moderate the debate, which will be broadcast by the network and streamed on ABC News Live, Disney+ and Hulu.

-Follow NPR's live blog for the latest updates, analysis, fact-checking and color; listen to and watch NPR’s special coverage of the ABC News Presidential Debate Simulcast on many public radio stations.
+Follow NPR's live blog for the latest updates, analysis, fact-checking and color; listen to NPR’s special coverage of the ABC News Presidential Debate Simulcast on many public radio stations.

 What are the rules for the debate?